Elementary planes in the Apollonian orbifold: Elementary planes in acylindrical hyperbolic 3-manifolds

-\paragraph{Elementary circles and elementary planes.} In the introduction, we stated Proposition~\ref{prop: elementary_circle}, which relates the geometry of an elementary plane with the intersection of its boundary circle and $\mathcal{A}$.
-We restate it in a more general context: \begin{prop} Let $M=\Gamma\backslash\mathbb{H}^3$ be a geometrically finite acylindrical hyperbolic 3-manifold with Fuchsian boundary, and $\Lambda$ its limit set.
+The main result of this section is the following general version of Proposition~\ref{prop: elementary_circle}, relating the geometry of an elementary plane with the intersection of its boundary circle and the limit set: \begin{prop} Let $M=\Gamma\backslash\mathbb{H}^3$ be a geometrically finite acylindrical hyperbolic 3-manifold with Fuchsian boundary, and $\Lambda$ its limit set.
 Let $C$ be a circle in $S^2$ and $P$ the corresponding geodesic plane in $M$.
-Then $\core(P)$ is a properly immersed \begin{enumerate}[label=\normalfont{(\arabic*)}, topsep=0mm, itemsep=0mm] \item ideal polygon if and only if $1<|C\cap\Lambda|<\infty$; \item punctured ideal polygon if and only if $C\cap\Lambda$ has a unique accumulation point; \item single crown if and only if $C\cap\Lambda$ has exactly two accumulation points $p,q$, and $\Lambda$ only intersects one component of $C-\{p, q\}$; \item double crown if and only if $C\cap\Lambda$ has exactly two accumulation points $p,q$, and $\Lambda$ intersects both components of $C-\{p, q\}$. \end{enumerate} \end{prop} Note that we do not include the statement ``a geodesic plane is elementary if and only if its boundary circle intersects the limit set in countably many points".
-As we will see later, the proof of this statement requires arithmeticity.
+Then $\core(P)$ is a properly immersed \begin{enumerate}[label=\normalfont{(\arabic*)}, topsep=0mm, itemsep=0mm] \item ideal polygon if and only if $1<|C\cap\Lambda|<\infty$; \item punctured ideal polygon if and only if $C\cap\Lambda$ has a unique accumulation point; \item single crown if and only if $C\cap\Lambda$ has exactly two accumulation points $p,q$, and $\Lambda$ only intersects one component of $C-\{p, q\}$; \item double crown if and only if $C\cap\Lambda$ has exactly two accumulation points $p,q$, and $\Lambda$ intersects both components of $C-\{p, q\}$. \end{enumerate} Assume furthermore that $M$ covers an arithmetic hyperbolic 3-manifold.
+Then $P$ is elementary if and only if $C\cap\Lambda$ is countable and contains at least $3$ points. \end{prop}

-One direction is easy.
-It is immediately clear that any elementary circle intersects the limit set $\Lambda$ in countably many points.
+\paragraph{Elementary circles and elementary planes} Note that one direction of Proposition~\ref{prop: elementary_circle_gen} is easy: it is immediately clear that any elementary circle intersects the limit set $\Lambda$ in countably many points.
 As a matter of fact, it is easy to see what $C\cap\Lambda$ looks like depending on what type the corresponding elementary plane $P$ belongs to, as described in Proposition~\ref{prop: elementary_circle_gen}.